cohure/CHR-website-homepage/content/board.md

           <path d="M12 2a15.3 15.3 0 014 10 15.3 15.3 0 01-4 10 15.3 15.3 0 01-4-10 15.3 15.3 0 014-10z"></path>
         </svg>
           </a>
           <p class="profile-bio">Postdoctoral researcher at Center for Humanities Computing, Aarhus University, with a PhD in history from Leiden University.
-Her research interests center around the use of computational methods to study how information travels in (peripheral areas of) an early-modern society.</p>
+Her research interests center around the use of computational methods to study how information travels in an early-modern society.</p>
         </div>
       </div>
       <!-- profile 4 -->